 Watch the sunset in Port Pollenca while enjoying the local cuisine

 Do you agree that one can never get bored of watching sunsets?
 And the ones in Port Pollenca did not disappoint, coloring the sky in shades of red, orange and pink.
 The long promenade of the resort is perfect if you like strolling around undisturbed.
+If you want to try a unique experience, try a sunset wine tasting experience.

 For dinner we consulted TripAdvisor and decided to go to La Cabana tapas restaurant and sample the local cuisine of the island.
 Although it’s a Spanish island, a lot of the restaurants here will offer British or German menus.
 We avoided these places and went for local restaurants.
 La Cabana is a small but cosy restaurant on the promenade of Port Pollenca, with a pretty garden in the back.
 We started our meal with warm bread and aioli accompanied by a bowl of olives.
 If there is one thing I can’t get enough of when I visit Spain that is aioli, a garlic and mayo based dip.
 And when it’s made by hand and not squeezed from a bottle is so much more delicious.